-Commentary by Criminal Defense Attorney Atlanta, William C. Head:
+by Criminal Defense Attorney Atlanta William C. Head:

-(a) The driver of any vehicle involved in an accident resulting in injury to or the death of any person or in damage to a vehicle which is driven or attended by any person shall immediately stop such vehicle at the scene of the accident or shall stop as close thereto as possible and forthwith return to the scene of the accident and shall:
+The driver of any vehicle involved in an accident resulting in personal injury to or the death of any person or damage to an occupied vehicle must stop the vehicle at the scene or as close to the scene of the accident as possible.

-The driver shall in every event remain at the scene of the accident until fulfilling the requirements of this subsection.
-Every such stop shall be made without obstructing traffic more than is necessary.
+The driver shall remain at the scene of the accident until fulfilling the above requirements.
+You must not obstruct traffic at every chance.

-(d) Notwithstanding the limits set forth in any municipal charter, any municipal court of any municipality shall be authorized to impose the punishments provided for in this Code section upon a conviction of violating this Code section or upon conviction of violating any ordinance adopting the provisions of this Code section.
+Any municipal court shall be authorized to impose the punishments provided for in this Code section upon a Code violation leading to conviction or any provisions.

+If you are involved in this type of accident, attorney Bubba Head and his law partners can help.
 The CALL is FREE.
 The INITIAL CONSULTATION is FREE.
 Payment plans are available.
-Why not call upon Georgia’s three Super Lawyers, Cory Yager (an ex-cop), Larry Kohn or 41-year veteran criminal attorney Bubba Head, for legal advice, before your hit and run GA case explodes, and negatively impacts your life.
+Why not call upon Georgia’s three Super Lawyers, Cory Yager (an ex-cop), Larry Kohn or 41-year veteran criminal attorney Bubba Head for legal advice before your hit and run GA case explodes.
 Dial our law office at 404-567-5515, 24 hours a day.